Leonardo, New Jersey: History

 Leonardo is named for Henry and James Leonard, the first ironmasters of New Jersey.

 During World War II, the large dock complex of Naval Weapons Station Earle was built to supply ammunition to the forces.

 Leonardo is known as the site of the only casualties of the US Nike Missile program.
 On May 22, 1958, an Ajax missile exploded at the Nike missile base in Leonardo, killing six soldiers and four civilians.
 Since the Project Nike shutdown in 1974, the Leonardo launch base, designated NY-53, has been redeveloped into single-family home sites.

 Geography

-Leonardo is located on the south shore of Raritan Bay.
-According to the United States Census Bureau, Leonardo had a total area of 0.603 square miles (1.562 km2), including 0.595 square miles (1.540 km2) of land and 0.008 square miles (0.021 km2) of water (1.38%).

-Schools

-It is served by the Middletown Township Public School District.